-- (a) Social workers may engage in organized action, including the formation of and participation in labor unions, to improve services to clients and working conditions. - (b) The actions of social workers who are involved in labor-management disputes, job actions, or labor strikes should be guided by the profession's values, ethical principles, and ethical standards.
+- (A) Social workers may engage in organized action, including the formation of and participation in labor unions, to improve services to clients and working conditions. - (B) The actions of social workers who are involved in labor-management disputes, job actions, or labor strikes should be guided by the profession's values, ethical principles, and ethical standards.
 Reasonable differences of opinion exist among social workers concerning their primary obligation as professionals during an actual or threatened labor strike or job action.
-Social workers should carefully examine relevant issues and their possible impact on clients before deciding on a course of action. - 4.
-Social Workers' Ethical Responsibilities as Professionals
+Social workers should carefully examine relevant issue and their possible impact on clients before deciding on a course of action.

-4.01 Competence
+4. Social Workers' Ethical Responsibilities as Professionals

-- (a) Social workers should accept responsibility or employment only on the basis of existing competence or the intention to acquire the necessary competence. - (b) Social workers should strive to become and remain proficient in professional practice and the performance of professional functions.
-Social workers should critically examine and keep
+4.1 Competence

-- current with emerging knowledge relevant to social work.
-Social workers should routinely review the professional literature and participate in continuing education relevant to social work practice and social work ethics. - (c) Social workers should base practice on recognized knowledge, including empirically based knowledge, relevant to social work and social work ethics.
+- (A)Social workers should accept responsibility or employment only on the basis of existing competence or the intention to acquire the necessary competence. - (B) Social workers should strive to become and remain proficient in professional practice and the performance of professional functions.
+Social workers should critically examine and keep current with emerging knowledge relevant to social work.
+Social workers should routinely review the professional literature and participate in continuing education relevant to social work practice and social work ethics. - (C) Social workers should base practice on recognized knowledge, including empirically based knowledge, relevant to social work and social work ethics.

-4.02 Discrimination
+4.2 Discrimination

-Social workers should not practice, condone, facilitate, or collaborate with any form of discrimination on the basis of race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, or mental or physical ability.
+Social workers should not practice, condone, facilitate, or collaborate with any form of discrimination on the basis of race, ethnicity, national origin, color, sex, sexual orientation, age, marital status, political belief, religion, or mental or physical disability.

-4.03 Private Conduct
+4.3 Private Conduct